brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 - `http_server`: Sets the port number for the HTTP server (enables LDWS on specified port)
 - `dwse`: Enables the local DWS when disabled from setup package (only needed if previously disabled by setup)

-## WARNING: Prevent Reboot Loops

-**Methods 2 and 3 will cause infinite reboot loops if the autorun files are left on the device after configuration.** This is because:
-- The scripts run every time the device boots
-- Methods 2 and 3 always trigger reboots to apply LDWS settings
-- The device will continuously reboot until the autorun files are removed

-**Method 1 only reboots when required, but should still be removed after successful configuration for best practices.**

 ## Running the Examples

 ### Method 1 (BrightScript - Recommended)